Last Updated on January 23, 2026

 Pitfalls & Mistakes to Avoid

-- Spreading too thin: Taking all kinds of clients or industries dilutes your brand.
+- Spreading yourself too thin: Taking on clients or industries across too many categories dilutes your brand.

 - Underpricing: Avoid desperate low rates; charge what you’re worth.